TanukiSharp/mh-monster-info/README.md

 ![Filter](doc/images/filter_07.png "Filter")

-The **filter mode** allow you to chose wether filtered out monsters are hidden or grayed.
+The **filter mode** allow you to chose whether filtered out monsters are hidden or grayed.
 The *hide* filter mode is shown in above screen shots, hereafter is when the *shade* filter mode is used:

 ![Filter mode](doc/images/filter_08.png "Filter mode")